Tens of thousands of Jews gather for traditional blessing in Jerusalem

-JERUSALEM (AP) — Tens of thousands of people gathered at Judaism’s holiest site in Jerusalem on Tuesday for the traditional priestly blessing prayer.
+JERUSALEM (AP) — Tens of thousands of people gathered at the holiest Jewish prayer site in Jerusalem on Tuesday for the traditional priestly blessing.

 The “Birkat Cohanim,” or Cohen’s blessing, is a ritual dating back over 2,500 years to when King Solomon’s Temple stood on the same site.
 The blessing is performed by male Jews who can trace their lineage back to the priestly caste, and takes place three times a year during Judaism’s major holidays.
 Jews are currently observing the week-long holiday of Passover.

-Note: This story was first published on Apr.
-15, 2025.
-It was updated on Apr.
-16, 2025 to correct that the plaza in front of the Western Wall is not the last remnant of the second Jewish Temple.
-The Wall itself is the last remnant of the ancient Temple.